How to Unshrink Jeans After Washing

 Are Your Jeans Actually Shrunk, or Just Stiff?

 Before committing to the full unshrinking process, try wearing the jeans for 30–60 minutes around the house.
-Denim is a woven cotton fabric with natural give — the fibers relax with body heat and repeated movement, often recovering 1–2 cm (approximately 0.5–1 inch) of width in the waist and some length in the legs without any intervention.
+Denim is a woven cotton fabric with natural give — the fibers relax with body heat and repeated movement, recovering 1–2 cm (approximately 0.5–1 inch) of width in the waist and some length in the legs without any intervention.
 If the jeans still feel noticeably too small after wearing them for an hour, proceed with the unshrinking methods below.

 Key distinction: if your jeans feel tight but the fabric is still pliable and soft, they likely just need wearing.
 If the fabric feels compressed, dense, or the seams appear shorter than before, genuine shrinkage has occurred and the following methods can help recover size.